-By default, the Apache Felix Gogo remote shell in GlassFish Server is disabled.
-Before using the shell to administer OSGi bundles in GlassFish Server, you must enable the shell.
+By default, the Apache Felix Gogo remote shell in Eclipse GlassFish is disabled.
+Before using the shell to administer OSGi bundles in Eclipse GlassFish, you must enable the shell.

-Enabling the Apache Felix Gogo remote shell in GlassFish Server involves changing the value of the property glassfish.osgi.start.level.final.
-This property controls whether the OSGi start level service enables the shell when the DAS or a GlassFish Server instance is started.
+Enabling the Apache Felix Gogo remote shell in Eclipse GlassFish involves changing the value of the property glassfish.osgi.start.level.final.
+This property controls whether the OSGi start level service enables the shell when the DAS or a Eclipse GlassFish instance is started.

-1. Ensure that the DAS is running.
+- 1. Ensure that the DAS is running. - 2.
 Change the value of the glassfish.osgi.start.level.final property from 2 to 3.
 If the domain includes clustered or standalone instances on remote hosts, perform this step on each remote host.

-You can change this value either by creating a Java system property or by editing a file.

-To change this value by creating a Java system property, create the Java system property glassfish.osgi.start.level.final with a value of target
+You can change this value either by creating a Java system property or by editing a file. - To change this value by creating a Java system property, create the Java system property glassfish.osgi.start.level.final with a value of 3.

-'''

-asadmin> create-jvm-options --target target -Dglassfish.osgi.start.level.final=3
+asadmin> create-jvm-options --target target -Dglassfish.osgi.start.level.final=3 target

-'''